AR2100/RoboJackets-i2cDemo/README.md

 4. Inside the main.cpp file, paste the code from `src/mbed/main.cpp`.
 5. In the toolbar above the code, click on "Compile".
 The code should compile and then download as a bin file.
 6. Plug in the mbed LPC1768 to your computer using a USB-B cord.
 In your file explorer, find the "MBED" device.
 Click on it.
 7. Inside the mbed device in your file explorer, delete existing bin files.
-Then, copy and paste the bin file in your Downloads folder into the "MBED" device.
-A light should flash rapidly as the file is downloading to the mbed.
+Then, copy and paste the bin file from your Downloads folder into the "MBED" device.
+A light should flash rapidly on the mbed LPC1768 as the file is downloading to the mbed.
 8. Disconnect the mbed from your computer.

 **Flashing the Arduino**
 1. Download the Arduino IDE [here](https://www.arduino.cc/en/software).